codedownio/sandwich/sandwich-site/docs/extensions/sandwich-webdriver.md

   }
 ```

-If you use Sandwich's [runSandwichWithCommandLineArgs](http://hackage.haskell.org/package/sandwich/docs/Test-Sandwich.html#v:runSandwichWithCommandLineArgs) in conjunction with [introduceWebDriverOptions](#), you can use headless mode by passing `--headless`.
+Alternatively, if you use Sandwich's [runSandwichWithCommandLineArgs](http://hackage.haskell.org/package/sandwich/docs/Test-Sandwich.html#v:runSandwichWithCommandLineArgs) in conjunction with [introduceWebDriverOptions](#), you can enable headless mode by passing `--headless`.

 ### Xvfb